pymor/pymor/docs/source/tutorial_optimization.rst

 .. jupyter-execute::

     from pymor.algorithms.greedy import rb_greedy
+    from pymor.parameters.functionals import MinThetaParameterFunctional
     from pymor.reductors.coercive import CoerciveRBReductor

-    from pymor.parameters.functionals import MinThetaParameterFunctional

     coercivity_estimator = MinThetaParameterFunctional(fom.operator.coefficients, mu_bar)

-    training_set = parameter_space.sample_uniformly(25)
-    training_set_simple = [mu['diffusion'] for mu in training_set]

-    RB_reductor = CoerciveRBReductor(fom, product=fom.energy_product, coercivity_estimator=coercivity_estimator)

 Using MOR for PDE-constrained optimization goes beyond the classical online efficiency of RB methods.
 It is not meaningful to ignore the offline time of the surrogate model since it can happen that FOM optimization methods would already converge before the surrogate model is even ready.
-Thus, the RB optimization methods (at least for only one configuration) aims for overall efficiency which includes offline and online time.
-Of course, this effect aggravates if the parameter space is high dimensional.
+Thus, RB optimization methods (at least for only one configuration) aims for overall efficiency which includes offline and online time.
+Of course, this effect aggravates if the parameter space is high dimensional because the offline phase can increase even more.

-In order to decrease the offline time we realize that we do not require a perfect surrogate model in the sense that a low error tolerance for the :func:`~pymor.algorithms.greedy.rb_greedy` already suffices to converge to the same minimum.
+In order to decrease the offline time we guess that we may not require a perfect surrogate model in the sense that a low error tolerance for the :func:`~pymor.algorithms.greedy.rb_greedy` already suffices to converge to the same minimum.
 In our case we choose ``atol=1e-2`` and yield a very low dimensional space.
 In general, however, it is not a priorily clear how to choose ``atol`` in order to arrive at a minimum which is close enough to the true optimum.

 .. jupyter-execute::
+    training_set = parameter_space.sample_uniformly(25)

+    RB_reductor = CoerciveRBReductor(fom, product=fom.energy_product, coercivity_estimator=coercivity_estimator)

     RB_greedy_data = rb_greedy(fom, RB_reductor, training_set, atol=1e-2)